aaalgo/picpac/doc/server_dev_js.md

 and some [dataset](http://aaalgo.com/picpac/datasets/)
 to assist JS development.

-Star the server with
+Start the server with the following and keep it running.
 ```
-picpac-server db     # db is any dataset
+picpac-server --no-browser any_dataset_file
 ```
 This server will listen at the port 18888.

 Then use the regular ```npm run dev``` to develop the JS part.
 C++ API calls are automatically forwarded to the 18888 port.
+The JS frontend will be at the port 8080.